EvrensTech/FusionFoundry/README.md

 FusionFoundry is part of the Unity technical demo portfolio developed by **Evrens Tech**.
 Its purpose is not limited to presenting a sample multiplayer scene.
 It demonstrates, through a working system, the technical capability required to provide multiplayer conversion, network architecture, player lifecycle, and project-based development support for existing Unity projects.

-This repository was created for the **Software Partnership** business line of Evrens Tech.
-The demo serves as a concrete reference for content production, technical evaluations, and prospective client discussions.

 ## What does the demo show?